Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

-Let us continue proving the theorem.
+Let us continue to prove the theorem.
 Assume that for some fixed parameter value there is a saddle connection between the saddle~$P$ and, say, the saddle~$P_1$.
-Proposition~\ref{prop:monot} implies that in appropriate chart the iterates~$\hat{g}_\t^{\circ n}(\cdot)$ of the Poincar{\'e} map are monotonous in the parameter.
-Take the last (if we count from the saddle) point of intersection between the unstable separatrix of $P$ that forms the connection and the transversal~$\Sigma$.
-This point monotonously depends on the parameter~$\t$.
-On the other hand, by one of the properties of the class~$\F_k$, the vertical coordinate of the first intersection point between the free stable separatrix of~$P_1$ with this circle monotonously decreases with the parameter.
+Proposition~\ref{prop:monot} implies that in an appropriate chart the iterates~$\hat{g}_\t^{\circ n}(\cdot)$ of the Poincar{\'e} map are monotonic in the parameter.
+Take the last (if we count from the saddle~$P$) point of intersection between the unstable separatrix of $P$ that forms the connection and the transversal~$\Sigma$.
+This point monotonically depends on the parameter~$\t$.
+On the other hand, by property~\ref{pr:monot} of the class~$\F_k$, the vertical coordinate of the first intersection point between the free stable separatrix of~$P_1$ with this circle monotonically decreases with the parameter.
 Note that we can assume that this point is always far from the points~$a, b$, so monotonicity is preserved when switching to the new chart.
 Therefore, the saddle connection happens at a unique point in the interval of the complement to $\Bif(\overline{W})$.
 The same argument works for connections between~$P$ and other saddles, hence the bifurcation diagram~$\Bif(W)$ consists of the Cantor set $K = \Bif(\overline{W})$ and a countable set of points that intersects every interval of the complement to~$K$ by exactly~$k$ points which correspond to separatrix connections between the saddle~$P$ and the saddles~$P_1, \dots, P_k$.

 Since we proved this for an arbitrary $W \in \F_k$, we now have a countable family of open sets of families with different bifurcation diagrams that have the required structure.
+Since the germs at zero of these diagrams are also different, we proved Theorem~\ref{thm:diag} for the case of the torus (modulo Proposition~\ref{prop:monot}).
+It is not difficult to deduce from Boyd's Theorem~\ref{thm:Boyd} that in each $\F_k$ the families are strongly equivalent to each other, but we will not need this.
 In the following section we adapt this construction to an arbitrary surface with a handle.